 When considering the teacher pipeline, paraprofessionals provide great opportunity for insulating the teacher pipeline.
-Working paraprofessionals may take advantage of virtual field experiences or videos to satisfy one of their grade band requirements.
+Working paraprofessionals may take advantage of virtual field experiences or videos to satisfy some, but not all of their grade band requirements.

 Field and Clinical Experiences for Special Education Fields